courtg47/linux-server-configuration/README.md

 # Linux Server Configuration

 This project takes a baseline installation of Ubuntu Linux on [AWS Lightsail](https://aws.amazon.com/lightsail/) and prepares it to host a web application.
-The [Exercise Catalog project](https://github.com/courtg47/exercise-catalog) is served and all security and firewall settings were configured.
+The [Exercise Catalog project](https://github.com/courtg47/exercise-catalog) is served and all security and firewall settings are configured.
 This project satisfies the Linux Server Configuration project from Udacity's Full Stack Web Developer curriculum.

 ## Accessing the Server